Redeemed From the Curse

-So let’s recap: God warns the Israelites that their breaking His covenant of the Law would cause them to be cursed with sicknesses and diseases of every kind, including tuberculosis, cancers, eczema, leprosy, boils, and a host of miscellaneous other general ailments and medical conditions that cannot be so closely categorized.
+So let’s recap: God warns the Israelites that their breaking His covenant of the Law would cause them to be cursed with sicknesses and diseases of every kind, including tuberculosis, cancers, eczema, leprosy, boils, and a host of miscellaneous other general ailments and medical conditions which cannot be so closely categorized.

 Jesus Became Accursed

 And Jesus became a curse for us by hanging on the cross, taking upon Himself our inability to meet God’s standards through our dead religious works, and transforming those of us who believe into the righteous, the healed, and the delivered — all as a free gift that we could never afford to purchase were it for sale, could never earn through our own efforts were it a wage, and could not deserve through our own feeble attempts at “goodness” were it a reward for holy behavior.